Rail replacement bus service: Urban transit

 Rail-replacement bus services are common among urban rail transit systems, mainly because of unexpected service disruptions.
 For example, one of the effects of Hurricane Sandy in New York was that the New York City Subway required replacement bus service for several subway routes.
-As the subway runs 24/7/365, replacement bus service is also provided when subway lines were closed for regularly-scheduled maintenance and so interruptions in subway service require replacement bus service, even during off-peak hours.
+As the subway runs 24/7/365, replacement bus service may be provided when subway lines are closed for regularly scheduled maintenance, even during off-peak hours.

-Planning rail-replacement services in a high-patronage environment, such as a high-capacity rapid transit network, requires efficient use and management of time and resources to prevent major travel disruptions.
-Thats was exemplified by a July 2015 shutdown on the Toronto subway during rush hour from a communication system breakdown in which the Toronto Transit Commission opted not to use replacement buses, as "it wasn't possible to replace the entire subway's capacity with buses".